graemeblair/ddorg/README.md

 [![Build Status](https://travis-ci.org/DeclareDesign/declaredesign.org.svg?branch=master)](https://travis-ci.org/DeclareDesign/declaredesign.org)

-# How do I run the build script locally?
+## How do I run the build script locally?

+**Warning**: Running this script will erase blog posts in the content directory.
+Make sure that you have committed them before running this script.

 Steps for running locally on macOS: